 I carry a strong bond with sports.
 They helped me turn everything around growing up whether if I was watching or participating.
 I don't believe I've been more excited than I was as a child watching Dexter McCluster run a punt back for a score against the San Diego Chargers on Monday Night Football in 2010.
 Watching DMC run through the rain while the fans erupted was amazing, but what hooked me was the voice of Mitch Holthus.
 "TOUCHDOWN, KAN-SAS CITY" is quite infectious.

 After listening to Holthus belt "Kansas City's got that football!" during a Tamba Hali strip-sack of Broncos quarterback Kyle Orton during week 13 of the 2010 NFL season, I knew I needed to find my way into this career field — just like how Hali found his way into that backfield.

 Outside of my media jobs, I've worked two summers at a cement plant and one as a security guard in Kansas City.
-I'm currently working at an Amazon warehouse to keep up during the hiring freeze due to COVID-19.
+I worked at Amazon and FedEx warehouses to keep up during the hiring freeze due to COVID-19.
 When I'm not knee deep in taking photos, video, writing stories and editing, I'm spending my spare time at the gym.
 I work out religiously and take pride in staying active.
-After the gym, I like to attend sporting events of all kinds, explore new areas or new foods and culture myself in anything else besides sports.
+After the gym, I like to skateboard, learn new languages, explore new areas or new foods and culture myself in anything else besides sports.
 After a busy night, I enjoy going out with my friends for some food.
 When I'm alone, I'll watch something like BoJack Horseman — HIGHLY recommend on Netflix — and listen to alternative and indie music which fuels my soul.
-My mom and I have season tickets for the Kansas City Chiefs, so we never miss a game — unless work says so!
-(It also helps when your workplace asks you to cover the game)
+My mom and I have season tickets for the Kansas City Chiefs, so we never missed a game — until COVID-19.
+Good thing the Chiefs already won it all by that point.